microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 system can signal an external test when a failure occurs.
 This realization allows developers to write code that is easy to diagnose.
-The code itself aims to assist in detecting bugs, and the operational environment, through dynamic telemetry, supports both the programmer and the program in this endeavor.
+The code itself aims to assist in detecting bugs, and the operational environment, through Dynamic Telemetry, supports both the programmer and the program in this endeavor.

 We will introduce two key concepts that are elaborated upon further in